 Experts say Florida should to be among the top three states in America for solar power.
 But the Sunshine State has long lagged its potential in terms of solar-energy installations.
 Through strategic start-up funding and ongoing support, Gulf Coast Community Foundation has helped a fledgling network of residential solar co-ops scale its model statewide, bringing affordable energy to homeowners and bolstering the state's solar industry.
-To date, our support has leveraged $47M in solar being spent in our great sunshine state.
+To date, our support has leveraged $52.3 million in solar being spent in our great sunshine state.
+A co-op was launched in Charlotte County to assist with future preparedness for those hard hit by Hurricane Ian.
+Funding from Gulf Coast allowed Solar United Neighbors (SUN) to continue their work safely and pivot during one of the hardest times for solar in the state of Florida.
+Learn more about SUN here.
+You can also join the waitlist to receive notice when these co-ops open.

 How it all Began